Our Bylaws

 ARTICLE I – THE ASSOCIATION

 The Association is a member cooperative.
-The cooperative is owned by the Members.
-The Board is elected by the owners of the cooperative to manage the Association.
+The Association is owned by the Members.
+The Board is elected by the owners of the Association to manage the Association.

 ARTICLE II – AREA OF OPERATION